ho0dlumx/TB3-nixegourmet-backend/README.md

 # Guide for developers

-Overview
+**Overview**
 This project is the backend, which likely serves as a culinary management or e-commerce platform.
 It handles order processing, customer management, employee management, and product management.

-Project Structure
+**Project Structure**

 The project follows a typical Spring Boot architecture, divided into several layers:

-Controllers: Responsible for communicating with clients via HTTP requests and responses.
+-Controllers: Responsible for communicating with clients via HTTP requests and responses.

-Services: Contain business logic and service logic.
+-Services: Contain business logic and service logic.

-Data Access Objects (DAOs): Provide an abstract layer for any kind of database operation.
+-Data Access Objects (DAOs): Provide an abstract layer for any kind of database operation.

-Data Transfer Objects (DTOs): Used to transfer data between software sub-systems.
+-Data Transfer Objects (DTOs): Used to transfer data between software sub-systems.

-Mappers: Assist in converting entities to DTOs and vice versa.
+-Mappers: Assist in converting entities to DTOs and vice versa.

-Entities: Represent database tables and contain domain data.
+-Entities: Represent database tables and contain domain data.

-Tests: A suite of unit tests for DAOs that ensure the integrity of database operations.
+-Tests: A suite of unit tests for DAOs that ensure the integrity of database operations.

-Environment Setup
+**Environment Setup**

 Before starting development, ensure the following tools and dependencies are installed:

-JDK 11 or higher
+-JDK 11 or higher
-Gradle
+-Gradle
-Your preferred IDE with support for Kotlin and Spring Boot (IntelliJ IDEA recommended)
+-Your preferred IDE with support for Kotlin and Spring Boot (IntelliJ IDEA recommended)